Grasseh/grasseh.com/project/Blog/entries/04-Not_Finishing_Things.md

 And the cycle continues.
 Over and over again.

 We could blame people for this, but the environment makes it so easy to happen.
-There are so many ideas that are made availabl by programming, it doesn't cost a thing to start them and you don't need any social agreement to work on some personal code.
+There are so many ideas that are made available by programming, it doesn't cost a thing to start them and you don't need any social agreement to work on some personal code.
 But when you release it to public, when you sell it, is when I have an issue with it.
 And it's not only for books.
 Plenty of indie games get released in alpha.
 A good amount of them never end up being developped further than this alpha.